 Bollywood Nerd: Season 5's Arun is a mechanical engineer originally from India.

-Butt Monkey: Angelina during the first three episodes of "Ever".
+Angelina during the first three episodes of Ever.
 Not only has Andrew mentioned his thoughts of Angelina being the Worst Driver Ever with all the highlights of why she was so bad, even the other contestants have gotten into this as well with various statements on her terrible driving.
-This was then subverted hard during the fourth episode when the judging panel determined that she was too mentally unstable to be even driving.
+This was then subverted hard during the fourth episode when the judging panel determined that she was too mentally unstable to even be driving.
 Therapy sessions with Angelina concluded with her agreeing to a counseling program and leaving the show.